ashkanvg/cuJSON/readme.md

-# cuJSON: Parsing Large JSON Data on a GPU
+# cuJSON: A Highly Parallel JSON Parser for GPUs
-JSON (JavaScript Object Notation) has become a ubiquitous data format in modern computing, but its parsing can be a significant performance bottleneck.
-Contrary to the conventional wisdom that GPUs are not suitable for parsing due to the branching-rich nature of parsing algorithms, this work presents a novel GPU-based JSON parser, cuJSON, that redesigns the parsing algorithm to minimize branches and optimizes it for GPU architectures.
+JSON (JavaScript Object Notation) data is widely used in modern computing, yet its parsing performance can be a major bottleneck.
+Conventional wisdom suggests that GPUs are ill-suited for parsing due to the branch-heavy nature of parsing algorithms.
+This work challenges that notion by presenting cuJSON, a novel JSON parser built on a redesigned parsing algorithm, specifically tailored for GPU architectures with minimal branching and maximal parallelism.

+cuJSON offloads all three key phases of JSON parsing to the GPU: (i) UTF validation, (ii) JSON tokenization, and (iii) nesting structure recognition.
+Each phase is powered by a highly parallel algorithm optimized for GPUs, effectively leveraging intrinsic GPU functions and high-performance CUDA libraries for acceleration.
-Inspired by recent advances in SIMD-based JSON processing, our work concentrates on exploiting bitwise parallelism, leveraging GPU intrinsic functions and high-performance CUDA libraries optimally.
-We introduce a novel output data structure that balances parsing and querying costs, and implement innovative techniques to break key dependencies in the parsing process.
-Through extensive experimentation, our evaluations demonstrate that cuJSON not only surpasses traditional CPU-based JSON parsers (like simdjson and Pison) but also outperforms existing GPU-based JSON parsers (such as cuDF and GPJSON), achieving unparalleled parsing speeds.
+To maximize the parsing speed, the output of cuJSON is also specially designed in a non-conventional way.
+Finally, cuJSON is able to break key dependencies in the parsing process, making it possible to accelerate the parsing of a single large JSON file effectively.
+Evaluation shows that cuJSON not only outperforms highly optimized CPU-based parsers like simdjson and Pison but also surpasses existing GPU-based parsers like cuDF and GPJSON, in terms of both functionality and performance.
 <hr>

 ## Datasets